rushimok73/AWS-SAA-C03-Notes/README.md

 - ap-southeast-2 cert cant leave ap-southeast-2
 - Global services such as CloudFront operate as though within us-east-1

+AWS Config can check for expired ACM's and notify SNS Eventbridge can also do the same

 **CloudFront and SSL**
 default cloudfront domain name *.cloudfront.net/ is supported by default cert Alternate domain names need manual certs.
 For both HTTP/S you need to verify ownership using a matching certificate.